dwjoyce/pythonbook/Asking questions.rst

 Things to remember
 ------------------
 1. Use the ``input`` function to read input from the keyboard.
-You can store this in a variable by putting the variable name and the assignment operator before the call to input.
+You can store this in a variable by putting the variable name and the assignment operator to the left hand side of the call to input.
+Moreover, you can optionally include a message (a string) to present to the user when the program stops for input.

 2. To convert to an integer, use the ``int`` function.